Sir Peter Temple, 2nd Baronet

 Sir Peter Temple, 2nd Baronet (15 October 1592 – 12 September 1653) was an English politician who sat in the House of Commons from 1640 to 1653.
 He was a Parliamentarian in the English Civil War.

 Family

 Temple was the son of Sir Thomas Temple, 1st Baronet, of Stowe and his wife Hester Sandys, daughter of Miles Sandys.
 He inherited the baronetcy on his father's death in 1637.

 Temple married firstly Ann Throckmorton, daughter of Sir Arthur Throckmorton of Paulerspury, Northamptonshire.
 He had two daughters by his first wife; the elder, Anne, survived into old age while the younger, Martha, died as a toddler.
-He married secondly Christian Leveson daughter of Sir John Leveson and they had several children. the eldest, Frances, married the Earl of Londonderry.
+He married secondly Christian Leveson daughter of Sir John Leveson and they had several children. the eldest, Frances, married Weston Ridgeway, 3rd Earl of Londonderry.
 Sir Peter's eldest son Richard Temple succeeded to the baronetcy.

 Sir Peter had a longstanding quarrel with his daughter Anne, who married Thomas Roper, 2nd Roper Viscount Baltinglass, without her father's permission.
 Anne and her husband sued Sir Peter and his heir, Sir Richard, for her inheritance through her mother, Anne Throckmorton Temple.